zig-gamedev/zig-gamedev/README.md

 **Project requires [Zig 0.10.0-dev.2412 (master)](https://ziglang.org/download/) or newer to compile.**
 # zig-gamedev project

 This repository contains a collection of [sample applications](#cross-platfrom-sample-applications-native-webgpu) and **cross-platform, composable libraries** written in **[Zig programming language](https://ziglang.org/)**.
-Currently, it provides solutions for: cross-platform graphics, multi-threaded physics, SIMD math, procedural content generation (basic), profiling and more.
+Currently, it provides a solution for: cross-platform graphics, multi-threaded physics, SIMD math, procedural content generation (basic), profiling and more.

 The goal of the project is to build a **toolbox of libraries** for Zig game developers.
 A lot of effort is being put to make the whole package consistent and let the developer use only the components she needs.
 Project is being developed by contributors and by **one full-time developer**.